library(cmdstanr) # for fitting Bayesian models

 As we can see, the Bayesian estimates are less noisy than the OLS ones.

-We can also see the same thing by comparing the differences between the \(a_i\) estimates and the true firm mean values:
+We can also see the same thing by comparing the differences between the

 data.frame(